zeezephyr/urbanism-guide/content/en/_index.md

 ---
 title: "Welcome"
 description: >
-  This guide seeks to be a getting started resource for those interested in urbanism.
+  The guide aims to serve as part historical record, part tutorial, and part HOWTO on getting involved with whichever aspects of urbanism are intriguing to you.

 cascade:
   - type: "docs"